Fukucchi/Live_Templates_python3/README.md

-The content is also explained in a page below.
+The content is also explained in the page below.
 (https://qiita.com/Fukucchi/items/f5329539b299a707fe89)